rage/programming-21/data/part-14/3-finishing-the-game.md

 When developing games it often happens that you'd want to check what happens in some later situation in the game.
 For example, in this game the moment where the game is solved is one such situation.

-It can be difficult to test the correct functioning of a situation like that, as you'd normally ahve to solve the game to reach that point in the game.
+It can be difficult to test the correct functioning of a situation like that, as you'd normally have to solve the game to reach that point in the game.
 As programmers we can make some temporary alleviations in our games, to make it easier to test them.
 For example, we could add the following to make it temporarily easier to solve the game:

 ```python
     def game_solved(self):
         return True
 ```

 Now the method always returns `True`, which means that the game is "solved" to begin with.
-This makes it easy to check that the noification at the end looks good and the player can no longer move on the grid after solving.
+This makes it easy to check that the notification at the end looks good and the player can no longer move on the grid after solving.
 When this functionality is thoroughly tested, we can revoke the changes.

 ## Your game on GitHub?